open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Incomplete traces that result from sampling configuration (i.e., on purpose) are known as partial traces.
 An important subset of the partial traces are those which are also complete subtraces.
-A complete subtrace is defined at span S when:
+A complete subtrace is defined at span S when every descendent span is collected.

-- S is not a root span
-- S's parent was not collected
-- S either has no children or all the children of S are also complete subtraces.

 Since the test for an incompleteness is one-way, it is important to know which sampling configurations may lead to incomplete traces.